Desert Ridge Phoenix Real Estate Market Report — August 2026

 Lockwood Estates

-Custom estate enclave with larger lot sizes, semi-custom four-and-five-bedroom homes, and several golf-course-adjacent positions.
+Custom estate enclave with larger lot sizes, semi-custom four-and-five-bedroom homes, and multiple golf-course-adjacent positions.
 Lower transaction volume but premium pricing when inventory turns over.

 CityNorth Condos & Apartments